luiswirth/bsc-thesis/src/matter.typ

 == Anti-symmetric multi-indices
 Applications in simplices and exterior algebra

-= Algebraic Topology & Riemannian Geometry of our Simplicial Riemannian Manifold Mesh
+= Topology & Geometry of Simplicial Riemannian Manifolds

 In this chapter we will develop a mesh data structure for our finite element library.
 It will store the topological and geometrical properties of our discrete PDE domain.